Mississippi Girl Temporarily Paralyzed After Being Bit By Tick

 A Mississippi woman wants everyone to know the danger of ticks after a recent and traumatizing incident with her own daughter.

-According to the Chicago Tribune, 5-year-old Kailyn Griffin woke up last Wednesday morning, not feeling like herself.
+According to the Chicago Tribune, five-year-old Kailyn Griffin woke up last Wednesday morning, not feeling like herself.
 Every time Griffin tried to stand, she would collapse to the ground.
 Her mother also noticed that the youngster was struggling to speak, but what was bizarre was the fact that Kailyn seemed just fine the night before, going to a t-ball game and having a good time with her family.

 When Kailyn’s mother, Jessica Griffin, went to put her daughter’s hair up in a ponytail, she immediately found the problem — a tick sticking to her daughter’s scalp.
 Griffin immediately pulled the tick out of her daughter’s head, put it in a plastic bag, and brought both to the hospital.